Leveraging Large Language Models for Digital Behaviour Data Analysis

 Research question/goal:

-Social science research increasingly draws on “digital behaviour” data, such as participants’ browsing histories, to complement traditional surveys.
-Digital behaviour data may be used, for example, to track individuals’ political news consumption online in addition to their self-reported responses to political questions in surveys.
-However, past research has not fully exploited the rich potential of browser history data but rather extracted ad-hoc measures to infer what political messages participants receive.
-Meanwhile, Large Language Models (LLMs) have proven effective at various data processing tasks and offer exciting potentials when it comes to multi-modal content (e.g., text, images and videos on websites).
-This project adapts LLMs to analyze and condense browsing histories with the aim of offering deeper insight into online behaviour.
-The project thereby enables a new look at the effect of political messaging content on political attitudes and party support.
+Social science research increasingly draws on “digital behaviour” data, such as browsing histories, to complement traditional survey data.
+These data can be used, for example, to capture participants’ political news consumption online in addition to their responses to political questions in surveys.
+However, past research has not yet fully exploited the rich potential of browser history data but rather extracted ad-hoc measures to infer what political messages participants receive.
+Meanwhile, large language models (LLMs) have proven effective in a range of data processing tasks and offer promising opportunities to capture multi-modal content (e.g., text, images, and videos on websites).